Hang on Now

 "Hang on Now" is a song by Kajagoogoo from their 1983 debut album, White Feathers.

 The song peaked at No. 13 in the UK and reached No. 78 on the Billboard Hot 100 in the US.
 This was the band's last single to be released with Limahl on vocals, as he began a solo career the following year.
+The single was performed on the July 12, 1983 episode of the German TV show Bananas.
+The music video received light rotation on MTV in 1983.